UwaoEvan/memories/README.md

 3. Anyone can like any of the memories.
 4. Anyone can delete any of the memories.

-It is still under development and i'm yet to add user authentication so that i can limit some permissions t the users of the app.
+It is still under development and i'm yet to add user authentication so that i can limit some permissions to the users of the app.

+Visit https://memories-crud.netlify.app/ to view the app.
+Visit https://memories-crud.herokuapp.com/ to interact with the API